mcmah309/containeryard/README.md

         email: $(git config --get user.email)
     - bash_flavor:
     - finalizer:

+hooks:
+  build:
+    # Command executed before the build.
+Will reload this file after the command is executed
+    pre: yard update
+    post: echo Done
 ```

 To compose the modules defined in `yard.yaml` into Containerfiles, simply run `yard build .`.